Small Steps, Big Shifts

 What's included in this course?

-A 50-minute, one-on-one Focusing session with me prior to the start of the course, which will be scheduled once you enroll
+A 50-minute, one-to-one Focusing session with me prior to the start of the course, which will be scheduled once you enroll

 12 hours of class time